arjunravi26/MyMLFramework/README.md

 #  ML Project Structure Creation
-A Framework for ML project that automatically create.
+A Framework for ML project that automatically create end-end project structure.

 This project aims to provide a robust structure for deploying machine learning models using Flask and HTML.